 Make a report electronically to the U.S. Center for SafeSport or call (720) 524-5640, if you have a reasonable suspicion of sexual misconduct such as child sex abuse, non-consensual sexual conduct, sexual harassment, or intimate relationships involving an imbalance of power.

 Contact your local authorities if you have a reasonable suspicion that child sexual abuse or neglect has occurred.
 All reports of child abuse or sexual assault of a minor must be reported to local authorities and the U.S. Center for SafeSport.
 Reports of abuse not involving a minor may also be reported to local authorities.

 Reporting Other Misconduct

-USEF handles all reports of suspected misconduct that is non-sexual in nature, including harassment, hazing, bullying, physical, or emotional misconduct.
-Reports can be made electronically to [email protected], or electronically or telephonically to any of the individuals on the Athlete Protection Team:
+USEF handles all reports of non-sexual misconduct, including harassment, hazing, bullying, physical, or emotional misconduct.
+Report to firstname.lastname@example.org, or e-mail/call a representative on the Athlete Protection Team:

-A training module has been designed for the parents of equestrian athletes of all ages.
-This free course helps parents ensure their children have a positive and safe sport experience.
+Parents Training Course for equestrian athletes of all ages helps parents ensure their children have a positive and safe sport experience and is free.

 - USEF Board of Directors

 SafeSport Training for non-USEF members is available for $20.